 Check out other interviews with aphantasic authors of sapphic books

-This is part of a series of interviews with aphantasic authors of sapphic books.
-To read the other interviews, check out Jae’s article on aphantasia.
+This interview is part of a series of interviews with aphantasic authors of sapphic books.
+To read the other interviews and find out more about aphantasia, check out Jae’s article on aphantasia.